Capital Market Theory

 • Combining assets that are not perfectly correlated reduces portfolio risk; the benefit starts at any correlation below +1.0, not just negative.

 • The efficient frontier is the set of optimal portfolios (highest return for each risk level).
-Nothing plots above it; individual securities plot inside (below and to the right) because they still carry unsystematic risk.
+Nothing plots above it; portfolios below it (inside the curve) are suboptimal, and individual securities typically plot there because they still carry unsystematic risk.

 • Adding the risk-free asset to the frontier creates the capital market line (CML).